Eyongkevin/django-boilerplate/README.md

 ### Using sqlite3

 - If you want to use `sqlite3` as your database, then just the `SECRET_KEY` is required.
+- The boilerplate is configured to use postgresql by default.
+So, to switch to sqlite3, move to the development settings at [config/settings/dev.py](https://github.com/Eyongkevin/django-boilerplate/blob/main/config/settings/dev.py) and adjust the database for sqlite3 by uncommenting for sqlite3 and commenting for postgresql.

 #### Generate your SECRET_KEY